A VPN uses various specific ports when tunneling your traffic over the internet. These ports are usually associated with the VPN protocol in use.

 Let’s get started!

-An important part of the article is dedicated to contrasting the two primary communication protocols associated with port numbers: TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
+The article contrasts two primary communication protocols associated with port numbers: TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
+TCP is connection-oriented and ensures reliable, ordered delivery of data packets, while UDP allows faster, connectionless transmission, prioritizing speed over reliability.

 Ports, in networking, are virtual communication conduits between connected devices or services.